-- Create the input deck for ccx with an editor and start the calculation. - Look at the results with cgx (cgx results.frd).
+- Create sets of nodes, faces or elements to create boundary conditions (if you had not created them already based on the geometry) and export them with "send". - Create the input deck for ccx with an editor and start the calculation. - Look at the results with cgx (cgx results.frd).